 Arkansas police officer surprises father by acknowledging his last radio call before retiring

-LITTLE ROCK, Ark. - As an officer with the Arkansas Highway Police Department was singing off for the last time before retiring, he got a surprise from his son.
+LITTLE ROCK, Ark. - As an officer with the Arkansas Highway Police Department was signing off for the last time before retiring, he got a surprise from his son.

 After 31 years of service, Cpl.
 Roy Martin retired Tuesday.
 According to a post on social media, his son Cprl.
 Billy Martin was given the opportunity to give his father his last 10-7 call on the radio.
 The department said said Roy had no idea his son would be on the other end of the radio.